 One of my favorite features of Jetty Park is the pavilion which has restrooms and used to have a restaurant and a shop.
 This pavilion is just a few steps from the beach and is available to beach and campground guests alike.
 Sadly the restaurant Fishlips at Jeyy Park closed as a result of the pandemic.
 The original Fishlips location in Cape Canaveral remains open.

 Another great feature of Jetty Park is the abundance of nearby restaurants.
 George King Blvd boasts a collection of waterside restaurants less than a 5-minute drive from the campground.
 You could even walk if you want the extra exercise.

-One morning we decided to grab brunch.
-I had been eagerly awaiting the chance to try 4th Street Fillin’ Station, which is about a 15-minute drive from the campground and within the city limits of Cocoa Beach.
+On another trip, we decided to grab brunch.
+I had been eagerly awaiting the chance to try 4th Street Fillin' Station, which is about a 15-minute drive from the campground and within the city limits of Cocoa Beach.
 The drive itself was scenic as we passed beachy neighborhoods and small businesses.